second-front/data-exercise/README.md

 - docker-compose version 1.21.2, build a133471
 ```

-To build and run: `docker-compose up --build`
+After you clone the repo, to build and run: `docker-compose up --build`

-To tunnel into the Neo4j container: `docker exec -it neo4j bash`
+This starts two containers:
+1. `exercise_neo4j`

-Once the container starts, you can access the Neo4j Browser via [http://localhost:7474/browser/](http://localhost:7474/browser/)
+    * You can access the Neo4j Browser via [http://localhost:7474/browser/](http://localhost:7474/browser/)

-DB Connection Info
+    * DB Connection Info
         * Connect URL: `bolt://localhost:7687`
         * Username: `neo4j`
         * Password: `test`
         * Active database: `graph.db`
+1. `exercise_jupyter`
+    * Will be available on [http://localhost:8888/tree](http://localhost:8888/tree)
+        * A token is generated after this container starts.
+You can find this value in the console.
+It will look something like `http://localhost:8888/?token=c2c259d81a929ddd3340eafcce74f37f83e935c79fa17f9b` or `http://127.0.0.1:8888/?token=ec7bce946a64612b55ab25fe9e008198296fa6421bdb9926`
+        * This container uses the [jupyter-pyspark-notebook Docker image from the distro](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#core-stacks)

+You can tunnel into the a container: `docker exec -it <CONTAINER NAME> bash`

-> After you login once, your connection credentials are stored in your web browser
+> For each container, after you login once, your connection credentials are stored in your web browser

 # The Exercise

+The following instruction set is vague by design.
+This is your oppertunity to put your technical chops as data engineer on display so have fun with this!

+There are many ways to perform this exercise.
+Limit your time to four hours.
+Commit your code often.
+When you're complete, or when you've reached the time limit, push your final commit.
+The final commit message must contain the following string "FINAL-COMMIT," to mark the end of the exercise.
+Submit a link to the repo when you're complete.
+Be sure to include a detailed Readme File so we can run your submission.

+You are free to modify any of the provided infrastructure to meet your needs.

+Base Criteria
-1. Write a script to consume three or more realted open source APIs to populate the database
+- [ ] Write a script to consume three or more realted open source APIs to populate the database
-1. Provide the instructions to run your script
+- [ ] Provide instructions on how to run your script
+- [ ] Visually render the data inside of a notebook
+- [ ] Provide some light data analytics

-Here is a starting point for data [DATA.GOV Catalog](https://catalog.data.gov/dataset)
+Here is a starting point for source data [DATA.GOV Catalog](https://catalog.data.gov/dataset).

+Bonus
+- [ ] Containerize the program
+- [ ] Clean commit history
+- [ ] Testing coverage
+- [ ] Low reliance on third party dependencies